grammyjs/tools/CONTRIBUTING.md

 5. Run `pnpm i` in the root directory of the repo.
    This will download all dependencies and make your setup ready for development.

-You are now ready to work on grammY Tools.
+You are now ready to work on grammY tools.
 To see your changes in real time, run `pnpm dev` and open the indicated URL on your browser.
 Before you open a PR, make sure to run `pnpm fmt` on the root directory to format your code with prettier.